About Orcas And Why They Are Known As Killer Whales

 Now, when it comes to being an apex predator, size really doesn’t matter.
-There are many factors that go into making an animal an apex predator such as specialized haunting skills, a large appetite and relatively few predators.
+There are many factors that go into making an animal an apex predator such as specialized hunting skills, a large appetite and relatively few predators.
 Don’t overlook intelligence.

-It goes without saying, Intelligence goes a long way as it relates to the survival of the fittest.
+It goes without saying, intelligence goes a long way as it relates to the survival of the fittest.

 Orcas are commonly called killer whales.
 Ever wonder why?
 The term, killer whales, doesn’t really do orcas justice.
 They are not indiscriminate in their actions.

 As the video below explains, this name originated because ancient sailors frequently observing orcas feeding on large whales.
 They actually referred to orcas as whale killers.
 This term, somehow just became killer whale over time.

 The following clip does a great job at explaining what puts orcas at the top of the food chain.

 Why Orcas Are The Most Dangerous Ocean Predators

 Hopefully you picked up a few additional insights about the role of these magnificent animals.

 Plan your next dive adventure with PADI Travel